by Brian Tomasik

 First written: 4 Aug.
 2012; last edited: 24 May 2014

-The present-value cost of having a child may be in the ballpark of $0.5 million when both direct expenditures and opportunity costs are considered.
+The present-value cost of having a child may be at least $300K when both direct expenditures and opportunity costs are considered.
 This shows the value of using the most effective birth-control methods, like the implant and vasectomy.
 That said, some people may find having children very important to their wellbeing, and in such cases, having children is likely worth the cost.

 What is the financial cost of having a child?
 To many people, it's the amount of money spent on food, clothing, housing, transportation, tuition, and so on.
 One calculator suggests that these costs might total ~$500K for a kid in the US who goes to private college, although I believe that figure does not account for the time value of money, and the cost-of-living estimates may be too high.
-A better estimate might be more like ~$150K (assuming ~$12K of costs per year over 18 years at a 5% real rate of return) plus ~$60K (based on ~$160K for college ~20 years in the future using a 5% real rate of return).
+A better estimate might be more like ~$150K (assuming ~$12K of expenditures per year over 18 years at a 5% real rate of return) plus ~$60K (based on ~$160K for college ~20 years in the future using a 5% real rate of return).

 Of course, economists and utilitarians will notice an additional cost: The opportunity cost of the time spent parenting.
 If you want to raise your child well, then this time expenditure might begin even before conception, as you research optimal health and nutrition during pregnancy.
 Then there are 9 months of pregnancy (which requires additional health-care visits and sickness), weeks or months of paternity/maternity leave from work, months of sleepless nights attending to your crying baby every two hours, pediatrician visits, playing with your toddler or traveling to daycare, shopping for baby clothes and toys, researching pre / elementary / middle / high schools, helping with homework and interacting with teachers, spending quality time with your kid on the weekends, taking your kid to events and friends' houses, going to school functions, researching and visiting colleges, helping with college applications, transporting to and from college, giving advice on jobs, and everything else in between.